bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. important::
   - Complete exercise :ref:`T2_A`
-  - Work with your toy datasets (18S and EF) from yesterday, do alignments with different penalty values.
+  - Work with your toy datasets (18S and EF) from yesterday and do alignments with different penalty values.
   - Eventually, you must decide which of the alignments of 18S and EF is best.
-  - The best alignments will be used in downstream analyzes over the next few days.
+  - The best alignments will be used in downstream analyses over the next few days.

 Task 3